.

 The Research

 Despite Cuba’s importance as a biodiversity hotspot, long-term political complexities with the U.S. and other nations stymied collaborative international research.
-This is a critical moment in history for this island nation, with the potential for significant economic development around the corner and the unique opportunity to help protect this island’s outstanding biodiversity (Boom 2011; Davalos 2004; Fritsch and McDowell 2003; Iturralde-Vinent and MacPhee 1999; Savage 1991).
+This is a critical moment in history for this island nation, under convergent challenges brought by climate change and a post-pandemic world (Boom 2011; Davalos 2004; Fritsch and McDowell 2003; Iturralde-Vinent and MacPhee 1999; Savage 1991).

 There is a great need to strengthen the management of LBER to better protect its biodiversity, better understand conservation threats, and integrate rural communities into natural resource protection schemes.
-By intensive monitoring of biodiversity with the help of citizen scientists, specifically birds, trees, and bat species that are indicators of habitat quality, scientists hope to gain a better understanding of the overall ecosystem during a pivotal moment for Cuba.
+By intensive monitoring of biodiversity with the help of citizen scientists, specifically birds, trees, and bat species that are indicators of habitat quality, scientists hope to better understand the overall ecosystem and how it could change in the future.

 Research Aims

-Researchers seek to merge scientific research, ecological teaching, and community outreach with the goal of establishing a mid to long-term research and monitoring program in LBER to generate data and information critical to the conservation of biodiversity and sustainable management of the Banao River Basin.
+Researchers seek to merge scientific research, ecological teaching, and community outreach to establish a mid to long-term research and monitoring program in LBER to generate data and information critical to biodiversity conservation and sustainable management of the Banao River Basin.

-With the support of Earthwatch volunteers in 2018 and 2019, researchers finalized baseline assessments of vegetation (including vegetation structure and composition), birds, amphibians, and reptiles in an altitudinal gradient and across seasons.
-Through these efforts, it became evident that significant differences in bird community composition were influenced by seasonality (migratory vs non-migratory (breeding) periods), vegetation structure, and altitude.
-Scientists determined that to maintain and improve the integrity of habitats within the forest, we need to increase efforts in the research and conservation of primary pollinators and seed dispersers – focusing on birds and bats.
+With the support of Earthwatch volunteers in 2018, 2019, and 2023, researchers finalized baseline assessments of vegetation (including vegetation structure and composition), birds, amphibians, and reptiles in an altitudinal gradient and across seasons.
+Through these efforts, it became evident that significant differences in bird community composition were influenced by seasonality (migratory vs. non-migratory, breeding periods), vegetation structure, and altitude.
+Scientists determined that to maintain and improve the integrity of habitats within the forest, we need to increase efforts in the research and conservation of primary pollinators and seed dispersers—focusing on birds and bats.
 Little is known about bats at LBER, but most bat species in Cuba show a high degree of ecological specialization, which makes them sensitive to local extinctions.

-The overarching research question focuses on the extent of changes in species composition and abundances of indicator taxa through time and space at the LBER, and the linkages between these potential changes and increasing human impact in this area of Cuba.
+The overarching research question focuses on the extent of changes in species composition and abundances of indicator taxa through time and space at the LBER and the linkages between these potential changes and the increasing human impact in this area of Cuba.

 In alignment with this question, the researchers have five scientific objectives: